Saris Mag+ Review

 We think the design is pretty good for what it is (a low-cost magnetic trainer).
 It's durable, made with tough materials, and gets the job done.
 We've heard complaints about the drum on the resistance unit wearing out over time, but we couldn't validate that or find good evidence for it after a few months of use.
 We notice that it is quite loud, which Saris explicitly says is not the case.
 Perhaps they can work on that.

 The only other areas that stood out were the shifter cable and the small flywheel.
 The flywheel is so essential for these trainers to deliver an adequate road feel.
 The Mag+ flywheel is probably only 5 or 6 pounds.
 Future iterations might up that a bit.
 The shifter cable is also an area that could see improvement.
 Getting the cable set into the resistance unit was a pain, but getting it attached to the handlebars and using it was…silly.
-It's not the most stable mount, and there were a few times where we were in the middle of a workout segment, and we lost the shifter mid-shift.
+It's not the most stable mount, and there were a few times when we were in the middle of a workout segment and we lost the shifter mid-shift.
 We think this is an obvious area for easy improvement by Saris.

 Setup

 We wish Saris would put just a bit more effort into this area.
 That's not to say that they don't make an effort, only that they could improve the setup process.
 The most annoying thing to us was the assembly of the resistance unit.
 It was easy enough to affix it to the stand, but getting the resistance cable aligned with the internal components and keeping the tension on while stretching it out was a pain.
-Not impossible, but a few minutes of unexpected tweaking and tedium.
+Not impossible, but it takes a few minutes of unexpected tweaking and tedium.

 Portability